Cerberus-ik/rr-live/README.md

 gather data.
 We get every ranked game from a summoner after our cut off date which is ``1511568000000`` which is the 25.11.2017 0:00:00 (11.25.2017 for all of you americans out there ^^) This way we can be sure that every game contains the new Runes Reforged system.
 From every game we get we save around 5% of it in a mysql database.
-We only save so lille of the game since we only need a few parameters from each game.
+We only save small portions of the game since we only need a few parameters from each game.
 Take a look in the [GG](https://github.com/Cerberus-ik/rr-live/tree/master/Riot-GG) folder if you want to know more about this step.

 ##### Step 2: Convert the data